Summary:

 environmental engineer for commercial properties,

-insurance agent or company for property insurance, for the lender to be named a lender loss payee on the insurance policy.
+insurance agent or company for property insurance, so that the lender can be named a lender loss payee on the insurance policy.

-Association management company to determine if the association dues are current.
+The association management company is responsible for determining if the association dues are current.

 A tax assessor database determines if the property taxes are current.
 Example: